mmoayyed/mmoayyed.github.io/_posts/2023-06-09-graalvm-substitutes.md

 Graal VM provides a substitution mechanism to handle scenarios where the offending source code is for whatever reason unavailable or cannot easily be changed.
 At AOT compile-time, Graal VM native image can change and transform specific bytecode by replacing or deleting it.
 Substitutions are typically developed in Java, and we will have to build a small substitution that would allow us to see the original exception by logging it.

-Modify your project to include the Graal VM SDK dependency and make it's *only available at compile-time*.
+Modify your project to include the Graal VM SDK dependency and make sure it's *only available at compile-time*.
 Then we can start with the following outline:
 {% include googlead1.html  %}
 ```java
 /*